20% off your first purchase with code: SHOP24

 • 3/10 of the plate is vegetables.
 Katia eats 6 red beets to meet this guideline.
 How much of her vegetable requirement would be met if she only ate 1 red beet?

-Woodworking Project Task
+Task 2 – Woodworking Project

 Here is another task that helps students see how fractions are used in real life.
 Ask students to image they are going to build some bird houses.
 In the picture below, they are cutting a section of wood for their project.